In search for effective ads, U.S. TV operators mine viewer data

 "We can target based on demographics, household income, geo-targeting, home owners versus rental - a wide variety," said Paul Guyardo, chief revenue and marketing officer for DirecTV.

-DirecTV said it keeps this data anonymous and in "aggregate form" so it does not invade its customers' privacy.

-Dish Network Inc and cable providers Comcast Corp and Cablevision Systems Corp also let advertisers create "addressable" ads, using third-party data on demographics and buying patterns to aim for certain types of subscribers.

-DirecTV and the other providers said they do not target ads based on the specific programs their customers are watching.
+Dish Network Inc and cable providers Comcast Corp and Cablevision also let advertisers create "addressable" ads, using third-party data on demographics and buying patterns to aim for certain types of subscribers.
+They said they do not cull information about shows being watched to target specific homes, as DirecTV does.

-Part of the information DirecTV uses comes from data on which customers pay for premium subscriptions, watch shows on demand or how much they spend on movies.

 Dish's senior vice president of media sales Warren Schlichting said his company is taking a more conservative approach than DirecTV by choosing not to target ads based on behavioural viewing habits.
-He said this is because Dish does not want to make any customers uncomfortable.
+Dish's Schlichting said this is because Dish does not want to make any customers uncomfortable.

-Comcast declined to comment about why the company does not use TV viewing data to tailor ads and Cablevision did not immediately respond to a request for comment.
+Comcast declined to comment about why the company doesn't use TV viewing data to tailor ads.

 Pay television providers say the data they use is kept anonymous and aggregated, which blocks them from connecting a name and address with specific details about a household, and that customers can opt out from receiving targeted ads.